How to Ride a Bike

 Regular Checks

-- Check tire pressure before each ride.
+- Check tire pressure before each ride — soft tires make steering sluggish.

-- Lubricate the chain periodically.
+- Lubricate the chain when it sounds dry or looks rusty.